chriswebb09/chriswebb09.github.io/_posts/2017-03-27-caching-data-from-network.md

 {% endhighlight %}

-I posted a link for a gist with an example of how I used it in an api client.
+I posted a link for a gist with an example of how I used it in an API client.

 ### Sources